miguel-cueto/Nessus/README.md

 2. **Download and Install Nessus Essentials**
    - Download the appropriate Nessus Essentials installer for Windows.
    - Install Nessus Essentials on your Azure VM using the activation code.

+### Step 3: Install Deprecated Software
+1. **Download and Install Deprecated Software**
+   - Connect to your Azure VM using RDP.
+   - Download an old version of Firefox (e.g., Firefox 36.0.12) from a trusted source.
+   - Install the old Firefox version on the Windows 10 virtual machine.

 ### Step 4: Configure Nessus Essentials
 1. **Open the Nessus Essentials Web Interface**